ARC Prize remains undefeated.

 More formally:

-This means that a system is able to adapt to a new environment that it has not seen before and that its creators (developers) did not anticipate.
+This means that a system is able to adapt to new problems it has not seen before and that its creators (developers) did not anticipate.

-ARC-AGI is the only AI benchmark that measures progress towards general intelligence.
+ARC-AGI is the only AI benchmark that measures our progress towards general intelligence.

 ARC-AGI consists of unique training and evaluation tasks.
 Each task contains input-output examples.
 The puzzle-like inputs and outputs present a grid where each square can be one of ten colors.
 A grid can be any height or width between 1x1 and 30x30.